-- Total weight of your motorhome and any trailer or vehicle towed by it must not exceed the GCWR.
+- Total weight of your motor home and any trailer or vehicle towed by it must not exceed the GCWR.
 Do not assume that you can tow a vehicle that happens to be within the capacity of the hitch.
-By doing so, you may exceed the total GCWR of the motorhome. - The total weight of your motorhome (including cargo, passengers, fluids, etc...) in addition to the vertical (tongue) weight must not exceed the GVWR and/or any GAWR.
+By doing so, you may exceed the total GCWR of the motor home.

+The total weight of your motor home (including cargo, passengers. - The total weight of your motor home (including cargo, passengers, fluids, etc.) in addition to the vertical (tongue) weight must not exceed the GVWR and/or any GAWR.
 Once again, do not assume that you can tow a trailer or vehicle that happens to be within the vertical (tongue) weight capacity of the hitch.
-By doing so, you may exceed the GVWR and/or GAWR of the motorhome. - Your motorhome chassis breaking system is rated for operation at GVWR, NOT GCWR.
-Any trailer or vehicle being towed by your motorhome must have adequate brakes as required by all state (or province) and local regulations for towing with your motorhome, including areas you may be traveling through.
+By doing so, you may exceed the GVWR and/or GAWR of the motor home. - □ Your motor home chassis braking system is rated for operation at GVWR, NOT GCWR.
+Any trailer or vehicle being towed by your motor home must have adequate brakes as required by all state (or province) and local regulations for towing with your motor home, including areas you may be traveling through.
 Failure to follow the towing guidelines may result in property damage or injury.